openefsa/sas-stored-functions-and-macros/README.md

 **Returns:**

-  The facets inside the *facets* string with the target *facetHeader* which are not descendant of the implicit facets, $-separated*.*
+  The facets inside the *facets* string with the target *facetHeader* which are not descendant of the implicit facets, $-separated.

 **Dependencies:**